-Currently, there are nearly 1,300 Critical Access Hospitals across the nation.
-Six Montana facilities made the list this year including Sidney, Dillon, Lewistown, Livingston, Hamilton and White Sulfur Springs, and four North Dakota hospitals including Carrington, Devils Lake, Jamestown and Mayville.
-Sidney Health Center is among a small percentage of facilities nationwide to make the list multiple years – four times in the last six years.
+Currently, there are more than 1,300 Critical Access Hospitals across the nation.
+Eleven Montana and seven North Dakota facilities made the list this year.
+Sidney Health Center is among a small percentage of facilities nationwide to make the list multiple years – five times in the last seven years.

 A Critical Access Hospital is a hospital certified to receive cost-based reimbursement for Medicare.
 The reimbursement that these hospitals receive is intended to improve their financial performance and thereby reduce hospital closures.
 Sidney Health Center received the Critical Access Hospital designation in 2005.